Watermelon Stand to Raise Money for Causes that Matter to Your Kids

 The kids waved their signs and talked with the neighbors who stopped by to ask about the cause for which they were raising money.
 It was heartwarming to see how many people really care about it and also seeing kids being active citizens.

 We sold a few cups of lemonade and a few watermelon slices (and consumed a few ourselves) but more importantly we bonded over our common concern for all the children who were separated from their parents at the border, and are yet to be reunited with them.
-As of late last week, there are still almost 600 children that have not been reunited with their parents.
-It is a tragedy that has to be fixed.

 If you are interested in hosting your own watermelon stand (or lemonade or baked goods stand) to support reuniting families separated at the border, here are some causes to consider supporting: